breck7/pldb/code/edit/readme.md

-# PLDB Researcher
+# PLDB Edit

-PLDB Researcher is a web server and frontend end for adding and editing content on PLDB.
+PLDB Edit is a web server and frontend end for adding and editing content on PLDB.

 ## Local usage